+Mathew Cherian, Trustee

-Mathew Cherian holds an engineering degree from Birla Institute of Technology and Science Pilani, and a postgraduate degree in rural management from IRMA, Gujarat.
-Additionally, he is a fellow from the Advocacy Institute, Washington DC.
-Mr. Cherian has a remarkable record of founding several organizations, including Charities Aid Foundation in India, Credibility Alliance and Resource Alliance.
-He serves as a Member of the NGO Task Force of Planning Commission and Core Committee of the Niti Aayog, National Human Rights Commission, Chair of the Empowered Experts Committee, and former chair of the Royal Commonwealth Society of the Blind now Sightsavers India.
-Member of the Grant in Aid Committee of the Ministry of Social Justice and Empowerment.
-Is an Author of Books like a Million Missions, Managing a Million Missions on the non-profit sector.
-Serves as Amicus Curae to the Supreme Court in the matter of elderly rights.
+Mr. Cherian serves as a Member of the NGO Task Force of the Planning Commission, the Core Committee of the Niti Aayog, the National Human Rights Commission, Chair of the Empowered Experts Committee, and former Chair of the Royal Commonwealth Society of the Blind, now Sightsavers India.
+He is also a Member of the Grant-in-Aid Committee of the Ministry of Social Justice and Empowerment.
+Additionally, he is an author of various social development books such as 'A Million Missions' and 'Managing a Million Missions'.
+Currently, he serves as Amicus Curiae to the Supreme Court in the matter of elderly rights.